 Habitat and Ecology

-It is known only from highland forest.
-It presumably lays eggs on the ground and breeds by direct development without a larval stage.
+This species is generally known from highland forest, but has also been found in forest edges and botanical gardens on Bali (M. Kusrini and A. Hamidy pers. comm.
+May 2017).
+It presumably lays eggs on the ground and breeds by direct development without a larval stage, as its congeners.

 Red List Status

-Listed as Endangered because its Extent of Occurrence is less than 5,000 km2, all individuals are in fewer than five locations, and there is continuing decline in the extent and quality of its habitat on Bali and Lombok.
+Listed as Endangered because its extent of occurrence (EOO) is 4,499 km2, it occurs in two threat-defined locations, and there is continuing decline in the extent and quality of its habitat on Bali and Lombok.